 We’ve all been there: you’re jammed between thousands of gays, the police have closed off the streets and suddenly you gotta go.
-And, of course, the line for the restrooms at Starbucks is down the block.
-We use this cool online resource to tell us where the public restrooms are along the march route.
+And, of course, the line for Starbucks is down the block.
+So we use this cool online resource to tell us where the public restrooms are along the March route.
 Or you can take our expert tip: purchase VIP PrideFest tickets (an event that takes place simultaneously in Greenwich Village).
 It's worth it for the bathroom and free water access alone.

 13. Know your history.

-On June 28, 1969, the police raided The Stonewall Inn, resulting in riots, protests and nearly a week of unrest.
-In June 1970, to commemorate the first anniversary of the Stonewall uprising, a Pride March was held; it’s a tradition that has continued for nearly half a century.
-When you’re in the Village, be sure to pay homage at the new Stonewall National Monument.
+On June 28, 1969, the NYC police raided The Stonewall Inn on Christopher Street, resulting in riots, protests and nearly a week of unrest.
+In June 1970, to commemorate the first anniversary of the Stonewall Uprising, a Pride March was held; it’s a tradition that has continued for nearly half a century.
+So when you’re in the West Village, be sure to pay homage at the new Stonewall National Monument.

 14. Take public transit to get there.

 Leave your car at home, as parking is hard to come by (and expensive).
 We recommend taking the NYC subway or CitiBike to reach the March, but please…no drinking and cycling!
-Via subway, it's best to get off at Union Square (4, 5, 6, L, N, Q, R trains) and then walk a few blocks to Fifith Avenue; you can use the station at 14th Street and Seventh Avenue (1, 2, 3 trains), which is near the starting point on Seventh Avenue.
-Avoid the Christopher Street stop if you can because crowds around in the Village can make it difficult to access.
-If you want to watch near the historic Stonewall Inn, be sure to get there early.
+Via subway, it's best to get off at Union Square (4, 5, 6, L, N, Q, R trains) and then walk a few blocks to Fifth Avenue; you can use the station at 14th Street and Seventh Avenue (1, 2, 3 trains).
+Avoid the Christopher Street stop if you can because crowds in the Village can make it difficult to access.
+If you want to watch the March near the historic Stonewall Inn, be sure to get there early.

 15. If you want to march, plan ahead.

-If you want to march in the parade, you can do so with a little advanced planning.
-All marchers must be part of a registered group, which means you can’t just drop in and join the march.
-But you can march with an existing group; find a list of organziations who welcome additional marchers by contacting firstname.lastname@example.org or calling 212-807-6327.
+If you want to join the March, you can do so with a little advanced planning.
+All marchers must be part of a registered group, which means you can’t just drop in and join the March.
+But you can walk with an existing group; find a list of organziations who welcome additional marchers by contacting firstname.lastname@example.org or calling 212-807-6327.

 16. Don't miss this year's Grand Marshals.

-Each year, the Pride parade is led by four Grand Marshals—if you want to see them, your best bet is to look near the head of the March, which steps off around noon at Seventh Avenue and 16th Street.
-This year’s marshals are international sports icon Billie Jean King, writer and gender advocate Tyler Ford, Caribbean-based activist Kenita Placide and the national LGBTQ rights organization Lambda Legal.
+Each year, the Pride parade is led by four Grand Marshals—if you want to see them, your best bet is to look for them on special vehicles near the head of the March.
+This year’s marshals will be announced soon.